Ryokan with Private Onsen in Kyoto

 The ryokan is a unique place with a particular ambiance

-Its origins date back to the Edo period, when they provided lodging for travelers passing through.
+Its origins date back to the Edo period when they provided lodging for travelers passing through.
 The Japanese bourgeoisie also came to relax there, as couples or families, taking advantage of the facilities offered by the establishment, such as the onsen (natural hot spring).
-Nowadays, they are no longer reserved for an elite but accessible to everyone.
+Nowadays, they are no longer reserved for the elite but accessible to everyone.
 There are options for all budgets, although the price will naturally vary depending on the quality of services offered.

 A ryokan is dedicated to serenity, and refinement is the order of the day.
 You will notice the particular care given to the interior design, with simple and elegant decor and often carefully arranged objects on display.
 The staff will also be attentive to ensure that your stay goes as smoothly as possible.

 Japanese people like simple and uncluttered rooms.
-In your room, there will be no partition, a tatami floor, and the furniture will mainly consist of a low table and a few cushions.
+In your room, there will be no partition or a tatami floor, and the furniture will mainly consist of a low table and a few cushions.
 A futon will be folded in a corner or stored in a closet.
 A yukata will be available for you to wear and relax, for example, to go to the baths.

 Some ryokans also offer dinner, which will be served directly in your room.
 Composed of several small dishes made with seasonal ingredients, they will allow you to discover the flavors of Japanese cuisine.